Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 650 Ti 2GB should be a bit faster than the Radeon HD 7750 in general. (explain)
+Memory BandwidthThe GeForce GTX 650 Ti 2GB should in theory be just a bit faster than the Radeon HD 7750 overall. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB is a lot (about 132%) faster with regards to AF than the Radeon HD 7750. (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB should be much (approximately 132%) more effective at anisotropic filtering than the Radeon HD 7750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison